Balliol College home page

 • whether he received an exhibition (a college scholarship) and the degrees he took, if any.

 Neither age at admission nor previous places of education were recorded by the College.
-Mothers’ names and family relationships with previous members were not recorded either, but can often be found - there are many instances of a man following his brother, father, uncle or grandfather in the College.
+Mothers’ names and family relationships with previous College members were not recorded either, though there are many instances of a man following his brother, father, uncle or grandfather in the College.

 Members since ca. 1835.

-Details of individual students are listed in the published Balliol College Register for students and Fellows 1832-1990, arranged by year of matriculation at Balliol.
+Details of individual students are listed in 7 editions of the published Balliol College Register for students and Fellows 1832-2000, arranged by year of matriculation at Balliol.
 Detailed entries begin in 1854; these are based on a) student records held here and b) information sent to us by Old Members, so they vary widely in the amount of information available.
-The 2nd and 3rd editions, covering matriculations 1833-1950, are available online.
+The 2nd and 3rd editions, covering matriculations 1833-1950, are available to read online.
 Entries usually follow the format below:

 • Surname and forename(s)